webdigga/slot-picks/src/articles/what-is-chiropractic.md

 The most fundamental definition of a subluxation, or more accurately a "vertebral" subluxation, is a spinal bone that is partially dislocated or out of alignment in relation to the spinal bone above or below it.

 Chiropractors use the term subluxation a bit differently than medical practitioners.
-Not only do chiropractors recognise more subtle nuances of dislocation, but they also acknowledge the neurological impact that is associated with the loss of normal motion or position of spinal bones.
+Not only do Chiropractors recognise more subtle nuances of dislocation, but they also acknowledge the neurological impact that is associated with the loss of normal motion or position of spinal bones.
 Here's a more complete subluxation definition.

 ## Subluxation: A Response to Stress